skovhus/skovhus.dev/content/cv.md

 ### Software Engineer | Linear (2023-present)

 [Linear](https://linear.app) is a better way to build software.
 What started as a simple issue tracker, has since evolved into a powerful project and issue tracking system that streamlines workflows across the entire product development process.
-We don’t think of Linear as just a better “tool”, but as a better “way” to build software.
+We don't think of Linear as just a better "tool", but as a better "way" to build software.

 ### Staff Engineer | Pleo (2021-2023)